SubratShrestha/Notes/ES6/arrow.md

 # Arrow Functions.

-Its a shorthand for writing small functions.
+Its a shorthand for writing small anonymous functions.
 Think of the actual arrow as `return`.

 ```js
 const years = [1990, 1965, 1998, 1972];